 to ensure responsible agencies receive sufficient funding to

-- Support and enhance public transit, including passenger rail,
+support public transit, including passenger rail, to address the

 Sacramento region’s transportation needs.

 - Support the streamlining and expansion of innovative